SAP S/4HANA: History

 The SAP HANA platform has been available since 2010, and SAP applications like SAP ERP and the SAP Business Suite are able to run on the SAP HANA database and/or other supported database systems.

 The new suite, SAP S/4HANA, launched on 3 February 2015 at the New York Stock Exchange.
-The event introduced cloud and on premise editions, with the on-premises edition becoming available on the same day.
+The event introduced cloud and on premises editions, with the on-premises edition becoming available on the same day.
 The cloud edition went live at SAPPHIRE NOW (SAP’s annual customer conference) on 6 May 2015 in Orlando, Florida.

 SAP S/4HANA was called SAP's biggest update to its ERP strategy and platform in over two decades.
 Post-launch, Gartner analysts noted that SAP S/4HANA represented a "transformational shift," but raised questions about functionality, availability, pricing and migration issues surrounding S/4HANA.

 By 21 April 2015, 370 customers had purchased S/4HANA.
 After the first half of 2015, positive growth was confirmed for SAP.
 During the third quarter earning calls that took place in October 2015, SAP confirmed that S/4HANA had more than 1,300 customers.
 By the end of Q4 2016, SAP announced that 5,400 customers had implemented SAP S/4HANA, growing to 8,900 customers by 30 June 2018.

+Since its initial release, SAP S/4HANA has continued to evolve through successive versions, each extending the platform’s capabilities in automation, analytics, and cloud integration.
+Later releases introduced embedded artificial intelligence, predictive insights, and tighter connectivity with the SAP Business Technology Platform (BTP).
+The roadmap through 2025 emphasizes modular, cloud-native architecture and generative AI integration.

+In recent releases, SAP introduced a wide range of application innovations in SAP S/4HANA Cloud Private Edition across all lines of business.